-Magnesium is another mineral that is required by every cell in our body’s.
-It helps in the process of manufacturing proteins and fat, it is also used in building bones and teeth, and helps slow the process of ageing by reducing cell damage.
-It helps regulate body temperature and releasing energy from muscles.
-There is a small amount of magnesium to be found in our blood, but the greater amount almost half can be found inside cells and body tissue, what is left combines with calcium and phosphorus in bone.
+Magnesium is another mineral that is required by every cell in our bodies.
+It helps in the process of manufacturing proteins and fat, it is also used in building bones and teeth, and helps slow the process of aging by reducing cell damage.
+It helps regulate body temperature and releases energy from muscles.
+There is a small amount of magnesium to be found in our blood, but the greater amount almost half can be found inside cells and body tissue, which is left to combine with calcium and phosphorus in bone.
 It plays a part in relaxing nerves and helps as a pick-me-up for our system.
-As well as regulating the heart and blood-pressure it also helps prevent the formation of blood clots that can block arteries and trigger heart attacks.
+As well as regulating the heart and blood pressure it also helps prevent the formation of blood clots that can block arteries and trigger heart attacks.
 Magnesium can help in preventing constipation and is also involved with muscle contraction.

 There is evidence that suggests that taking magnesium helps to delay the onset of type 2 diabetes and the many complications it brings.
 It has also been found to be lacking in women prone to the bone-weakening disease osteoporosis.

-A deficiency in this mineral can lead to problems such as: Loss of appetite, nausea and weakness.
-Other symptoms include migraine, a negative effect on the action of insulin and glucose take up, muscle cramp and tremors, insomnia, as well as rapid or irregular beating of the heart, hypoglycaemia and possible premenstrual tension.
+A deficiency in this mineral can lead to problems such as loss of appetite, nausea, and weakness.
+Other symptoms include migraine, a negative effect on the action of insulin and glucose take-up, muscle cramp and tremors, insomnia, as well as the rapid or irregular beating of the heart, hypoglycemia, and possible premenstrual tension.

 Sources Of Magnesium

 - Almonds, cashew and pine nuts, hazelnuts, peanuts, walnuts

 - Oats, tofu and soya beans